Chocolato-hue/printing-kiosk-backend/README.md

 ## Dell Wyse Integration

-This backend is designed to work with Dell Wyse thin clients that have:
+This backend is designed to work with Wyse thin clients that have:

-1. **Network connectivity** to HP N451NW printer
+1. **Network connectivity** to printer
 2. **Print drivers** installed for HP LaserJet Pro 400 series
 3. **Network printing** configured
 4. **API access** enabled (if supported by your Wyse model)